-I am Sian Hamilton, a Jeweller, Editor and Author, and the inspiration behind Hamilton Jewellery.
+I am Sian Hamilton, a Graphic and Web Designer, Jeweller, Editor and Author, and the inspiration behind Hamilton Jewellery.
 I’m a passionate designer who graduated in 1991 with a BA (Hons) in 3D Design and I’ve been in the creative design industry ever since.
 At university I specialised in metals and jewellery design in particular, with a minor study in ceramics.
 One of the highlights of my career was being a prominent designer at W. Moorcroft PLC for 8 years and my pieces are still widely found online and in the collections of many Moorcroft fans (under the designer name Sian Leeper).

-As a jeweller I’m known for specialising in metal clay.
 I use a lot of silver clay in my own jewellery designs and love to teach others how to use this really versatile material.
 I do not currently run classes but am available to teach at events and workshops.
 Please contact me if you would like to enquire about a private class.

 Silver clay is very finely ground pure silver mixed with a non-toxic organic binder.
 Straight out of the packet it looks and feels like putty and has a consistency much like uncooked pastry dough.
 You can mould it, roll it, texture it and cut out shapes like cookie dough.
 When it’s completely dry, you can fire it in a kiln or with a handheld torch.
 The organic binder burns off and the piece becomes solid hallmarkable fine (999) silver.
 It’s a brilliant material for beginners who want to make silver jewellery as you don’t need to learn traditional silversmithing skills like, piercing and soldering.